Welcome

 A written consent of the parents (father and mother) or the legal guardian (with proof of guardianship) is necessary.

-Following Documents are needed:
+Following documents are needed:

-• 2 application forms (please use VIDEX)
+• 1 application form (please use VIDEX)

-• Minor identity card, original and two copies
+• Minor identity card

-• If older than 16 years: Proof of German knowledge (C1 level) by an examination provider certified according to standard ALTE (Association of Language Testers in Europe); in Nepal at the moment only certificates by the Goethe Centre Kathmandu and VHS Bhaktapur Please note that - under certain circumstances there is an excemption from this rule, for Example for minors whose parents are EU passport holders or who move together at the same time with their parents to Germany.
+• If older than 16 years: Proof of German knowledge (C1 level) by an examination provider certified according to standard ALTE (Association of Language Testers in Europe); in Nepal at the moment only certificates by the Goethe Centre Kathmandu and VHS Bhaktapur Please note that - under certain circumstances there is an excemption from this rule, for example for minors whose parents are EU passport holders or who move together at the same time with their parents to Germany

 • Copy of your parent’s passport (A4 size copy)